uanthwal/COVID-19-Identify/README.md

 Once a health tracker is created, users are asked to answer a few questions >

-The data is stored for Day 1 >  Then the user
+The data is stored for Day 1 >

+A reminder is sent to all the active users on daily basis.